hydrodynamicstability/statquotes/README.md

   - Statistical assumptions as empirical commitments.
 In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
 Aldine de Gruyter, pp. 235-254.

+- "On the basis of the same data, you cannot both discover a feature and perform a meaningful statistical test for its presence....it is no longer possible to calculate reliable P-values *after* one has looked at the data -- unless they are based on fresh data, they may be worse than useless, namely misleading."

+  - Peter J. Huber (2011)

+  - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
+Wiley.

 ## Null hypothesis significance testing (NHST)